 As security software becomes more refined, the strategies malicious hackers use to overcome our protection continues to advance.

 Organizations turn to multi-layered approaches to create a unified solution using end-point protection and additional layered security measures to resolve an abundance of threats.
-Multiple tools mean increased administrative overhead and margin for error, as there is less visibility in one place.
+Multiple tools mean increased administrative overhead and margin for error, as there’s less visibility in one place.

 The Future

 With the rise of (BYOD) bring your own devices, IoT and a remote workforce, there are more end-points than ever to manage.
-It is no longer enough to install anti-virus software alone on each device.
-With employees being the weakest link in the cybersecurity fight, the trust element is not enough.
+It’s no longer enough to install anti-virus software alone on each device.
+With employees being the weakest link in the cybersecurity fight, the trust element isn’t enough.
 Various studies have been done that show 70-90% of breaches have derived from an end-point.
 Offering cybersecurity training programs that target employees; educates them on avoiding phishing attacks and opening unknown emails.

 Companies are beginning to move towards machine learning-based AI systems that can make much better decisions instead of “does this fingerprint match.”
 Artificial Intelligence can calculate millions of risks per second, allowing a machine to gather data and learn from it to recognize large scale cyber-attacks.